LLNL/quandary/README.md

 For questions, feel free to reach out to Stefanie Guenther [guenther5@llnl.gov].

 ## Dependencies
 This project relies on Petsc [https://petsc.org/release/] to handle (parallel) linear algebra.
-Optionally, XBraid [https://github.com/XBraid/xbraid] can be linked to realize time-parallelization, and Slepsc [https://slepc.upv.es] can be used to solve some eigenvalue problems if desired (e.g. for the Hessian...)
+Optionally Slepsc [https://slepc.upv.es] can be used to solve some eigenvalue problems if desired (e.g. for the Hessian...)
 * **Required:** Install Petsc:

     Check out [https://petsc.org/release/] for the latest installation guide.
 On MacOS, you can also `brew install petsc`.
 As a quick start, you can also try the below: